Zakharii-Husar/my_notes/books_i_read/Unbundling_The_Enterprise/II_Success_Strategies.md

     - **Optimization:** build “sense and respond” loops across the ecosystem. **[BOOK]**
   - **Unexpected tech adoption:** more unbundling + feedback can lead to adopting technologies the org didn’t predict. **[BOOK] [VERIFY]**

+Coca cola was enbling customer driven R&D with Freestyle fountains, where people could mix/customize their drinks the way they wanted.
+They could create new bevarages.
+In addition coca cola connected the fountain machines to the web to collecy more data about consumption and customization, which improved operational efficiency and informed coca cola's development plans.
+In 2018 Coca-Cola created smartphone apps for better customization, making orders, reward programs etc. Which enabled even bidirectional flow between the  company and consumers.
+By doing this Coca-Cola crowdsourced some of the research for development and research of their products.

+##### Consumer-Driven R&D with Freestyle Fountains

+- **Core idea (setup from the figures):** Freestyle-style customization turns dispensing into a feedback-rich system: consumers create variation; Coca-Cola captures anonymous beverage data; the ecosystem supports rapid learning. **[BOOK EXAMPLE]**
+- **OOOps lens (kept tight):**
+  - **Optionality:** the platform creates many possible combinations to learn from. **[BOOK]**
+  - **Optimization:** data + app-style loops improve “sense and respond.” **[BOOK]**

+##### Digital Transformation Takes Hold at Anderson Holdings

+- **Value exchanges after unbundling:** Unbundling yields measurable currencies like **time savings** (onboarding/monthly close), **reduced risk** (fewer errors), **services** (monthly close/onboarding), **reach** (engaging UX), and **data** (financial info) between Anderson HQ/financial controllers and subsidiaries. **[BOOK EXAMPLE]**
+- **Takeaway:** Distributed innovation isn’t only “external devs”—i t can also come from modernizing internal workflows so business users can move faster with lower risk. **[BOOK]**

 #### Chapter 8 Strategies of Success #3: Capability Capitalization

 #### Chapter 9 Strategies of Success #4: Value Aggregation